yz-cnsdqz/LISST-blender/README.md

 ### Base Body Mesh
 The base body mesh is developped based on the Mixamo Mannequin character.
 Specificially, we re-scale, deform, and repose the original body mesh, so that it can fit the **LISST canonical body skeleton with the mean shape**.
-Then we ask a professional artist to paint the skinning weights, and combine the LISST body skeleton with the orginal Mixamo hand skeletons.
+We ask a professional artist to paint the skinning weights, and combine the LISST body skeleton with the orginal Mixamo hand skeletons.
 The base body mesh is saved in `data/LISST_canonical_mesh.fbx`.
 After importing, it stands on the ground with *Z-up*.

 ### LISST Motion File